 which is of order $\bcoh\sim\Ord{1}$ in the absence of a signal and is independent of the prior scale $H$.
 It is interesting to compare this to the $\F$-statistic expressions of \eqref{eq:71} and \eqref{eq:31}, and we can further also write it as

 In terms of the $\bcoh$-statistic, the weak-signal Bayes factor \eqref{eq:68} is now just

 which is a monotonic function of $\bcoh$ and therefore an equivalent statistic.

-We can further point out that the $\bcoh$-statistic is also equivalent to the (initial) 5-vector-method statistic constructed in \cite{astone_method_2010}, and further analyzed (in terms of its noise distribution) in \cite{astone_method_2014}.
-However, as noted originally in \cite{astone_method_2010} and more recently discussed in greater detail in \cite{donofrio_two_2024}, a different choice of weights in that framework can also lead to the $\F$-statistic instead.
+We further point out that the coherent $\bcoh$-statistic is equivalent to the (initial) 5-vector-method statistic constructed in \cite{astone_method_2010}, which is further analyzed (in terms of its noise distribution) in \cite{astone_method_2014}.
+As noted in \cite{astone_method_2010} and more recently discussed in greater detail in \cite{donofrio_two_2024}, a different choice of weights in that framework can also lead to the $\F$-statistic instead.
 The details of the translation of the notation and formalism to see this equivalence are given in \ref{sec:relation-5-vector}.